How Much is a Structural Survey?

 But how long does a full structural take to complete?
 Here we will go through the time process of having a full structural survey completed on your property.

-An interior, exterior, visible, and accessible parts of a structure will be inspected for any potential flaws or defects during a structural building survey.
+All interior, exterior, visible, and accessible parts of the structure will be inspected for any potential flaws or defects during a structural building survey.
 A structural report is written if a survey indicates that the property has any major faults that will necessitate repairs or maintenance.

 A complete examination of property problems and prominent dangers should be included in a structural building survey such as: